fastcpd.segmentation

 - epsilon: Epsilon for numerical stability.

-- p: Number of covariates.
-If None, inferred from data.
+- p: Number of model parameters.

 Returns: